-5 civilians killed in ceasefire violation by Pakistan
+5 civilians killed in ceasefire violation by Pakistan, 2 children injured

 The ceasefire violation by Pakistani troops near the Line of Control in Jammu and Kashmir's Poonch district has left five civilians dead.
 The heavy shelling by the Pakistani forces in the Balakote sector killed Mohammad Ramzan, his wife and three sons, said reports.
+Ramzan's two daughters are said to injured in Pakistan shelling.

 "Due to shelling from across in Balakote sector of Poonch, 5 civilians died and 2 are injured who are being shifted to the hospital," news agency ANI quoted Jammu and Kashir DGP, SP Vaid as saying.